mitrefccace/managementportal/README.md

     * _session:secretKey_  - Secret key used to sign the session ID.
     * _resave_ - Forces the session to be saved back to the session store.
     * _saveUninitialized_ - Forces a sessiion that is "uninitialized" to be saved to the store.
-    * _ maxAge_ - Time in ms to use when calculating the expiration datetime.
+    * _ maxAge_ - Time in ms to use when calculating the expiration datetime

 ### Accessing the Portal
 1. ACE Management Portal, go to: http://`<hostname:port>`/dashboard.html